chao-ji/autograd/README.md

 This is a project that I've been contemplating over the years but not able to finish until just recently.
 The motivation was to demystify how backpropagation algorithm works in machine learning libraries like TensorFlow, which allows you to take a differentiable computational graph and efficiently compute the gradients (first or higher order).
 The basic idea is to try to build a "mini" framework from the ground up based on the general principles of differentiation and the chain rule of derivatives.
 By "mini" I mean I try to keep the implementation as minimal as possible by focusing on components that are necessary for defining the graph and computing gradients, so that the codebase is much more readable than a full-fledged library.
 That said, the collection of Operations in the current version (as of mid 2023) is still reasonably expressive (support math, neural network, N-D array, and data flow operations), which allows you to build common model architectures and can be tested on standard benchmark datasets like [MNIST](http://yann.lecun.com/exdb/mnist/).

+**Note**: this repository is only intended for sharing the knowledge about how backpropagation works under the hood, and **not for production purposes** (because it only runs on CPU).

 ## Design

 This section briefly discusses the implementation details.
-Proceed to [Quick Start](##Quick Start) if not interested.
+Feel free to skip over to [Quick Start](#quick-start).

 ### Graph, Operations and Tensors